-Students in uniform are representatives of TTUHSC El Paso, the GGHSON and the nursing profession.
+Students in uniform are representatives of TTUHSC EI Paso, the GGHSON and the nursing profession.
 It is important that in the community, our students are seen as professionals and are a healthy and positive influence on our community.
+Approved uniform must be worn when in a clinical/simulation patient care setting.